Settimia Caccini: Life

 After Ghivazzani's death Caccini returned to Florence where she rejoined the Medici court starting in 1636.
 She remained in the court until her death sometime around 1638 to 1640.
 Her date of death is uncertain; there are court documents that have her name on it until 1660, but that is generally assumed to refer to her daughter.

 Caccini and Ghivazzani usually were always employed by the same employer and their work led them to many locations across Italy.
-Caccini lived in this manner until her husband died (somewhere between 1630–1636).
+Caccini lived in this manner until her husband died (somewhere between 1630 and 1636).

 Career and works

 Caccini is mostly known for performing other composers' arias and starring in operas.
 She was a very well-known singer and highly regarded by her contemporaries.
 She was an active composer but none of her work was published by herself or while she was alive.
 She wrote quite a few pieces but most of them are lost to historians.
 She started composing music at a young age.
 In 1611 she composed her own piece for the Mascherate delle Ninfe della Senna carnival, which was one of the many masked carnivals in Venice.
 For the most part her career was performing for high nobility and royalty.
 She sang for Henry IV, the king of France, with her sister when she was younger.

 When she was older she was employed at the court of Duke Ferdinando Gonzaga at Mantua with her husband in 1613.
 The Gonzaga family were a powerful family in Mantua at the time, and there are records indicating that she was valued highly because of the high pay she received.
 Next the couple found service in Parma under the service of Cardinal Farnese in 1622.
 In 1628 Caccini was sought after by Monteverdi in Parma.
 Caccini performed as Dido in one of Monteverdi's intermedi and as Aurora in "Mercurio e Marte."
 Monteverdi stated Caccini sang the arias with "superhuman grace and angelic voice".

 Eight of Caccini's compositions survived, all of which are accompanied Italian monody.
 These pieces of music have expressive melodies and are usually performed by single singers with basso continuo accompaniment, perfect for her to sing for herself.
 These were a very popular style of Italian monody.
 Some of her arias are now published as piano arias, such as this book 4 Arias.
 Her most famous piece that was published was a 3-line aria called Gia sperai non spero hor piu.
 It was published in a 17th-century collection of historic music.